MaxPleaner/step_sequencer/README.md

 The `:Scale` effect also allows an `inverse: true` key in `args` which will set all pitch change values to their inverse (creating a descending scale).

+Right now there is only the equal temperament option, more may be added later

 Now say I want to apply a 150% gain to all these files:

 ```rb